-Affiliate marketing has skyrocketed my blog income.
+Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 Blog income in September 2016 was significantly higher than ever before for me.
 And it was (in large part) due to the fact that I got very serious about affiliate marketing at the end of august.